Spotlight on MUFG

 MUFG, widely known as Japan’s largest bank, pledged net-zero GHG emissions across its finance portfolio by 2050.

-Despite MUFG’s climate policy, it remains the top Asian financier of fossil fuels and one of the top forest-risk commodity sector financiers (a sector that frequently is charged with human rights and Indigenous rights violations.)
-(Banking on Climate Chaos, Forest and Finance) This contradicts their goal of achieving net-zero emissions by 2050, as they still back companies with questionable policies and histories of issues like illegal deforestation and inadequate climate transition plans.
+Despite MUFG’s climate policy, it remains the top Asian financier of fossil fuels and one of the top forest-risk commodity sector financiers (a sector that frequently is charged with human rights and Indigenous rights violations) among OECD member countries.
+(Banking on Climate Chaos, Forest and Finance) This contradicts its goal of achieving net-zero emissions by 2050, as it still backs companies with questionable policies and histories of issues like illegal deforestation and inadequate climate transition plans.
 (MUFG)

 In 2015, world leaders committed to the Paris Agreement, aiming to cap global temperature rise to 1.5C above pre-industrial levels.
 (UNFCCC)

-Despite these changes, MUFG has invested US$313.5 billion in fossil fuels and deforestation-linked commodities since 2016.
+MUFG has invested US$314.2 billion in fossil fuels and deforestation-risk commodities since 2016.
 (Banking on Climate Chaos, Forest and Finance)

 LNG: